 Scroll down to see an overview of the Blackfalds, Alberta real estate market through the last 5 years starting January 2013.
 The 4 charts below paint a decent picture of the market and offer insight to which way a market is trending.

 Above we see how listings have increased gradually in Blackfalds over the last 5 years.
 An increase in listings can affect pricing if sales don’t also increase.
+Keep in mind, Blackfalds has grown over the last 5 years so naturally the number of homes for sale each year will be higher.

 Chart 2 above tracks the number of sales in Blackfalds, Ab each year.
 Sales dropped a bit in 2015 and they are down again in 2018.
 Combine fewer sales and a higher number of listings and prices should in turn also decrease.